 - Pro ($25 monthly): 25 ring groups, local numbers in over 70 countries, CRM integrations

 - Enterprise (custom pricing): Unlimited ring groups

 Before you select an auto-attendant provider from our list, understand that they don’t do everything.
 An IVR solution or a call center solution is better for your organization if you need:

 - Menus that are accessible by voice response

-- Omnichannel callers
+- Omnichannel routing

 Auto attendants are easy to implement, shorten customer wait times, and connect callers to the right department.
 They are also something to consider for small businesses that don’t need overly complex menus for their customers.